FS Hussain: Accidents

-Pakistan Air Force
+Pakistan Air Force (1947-1969)

+Nascent years

-After the Partition of British India, he was amongst the few Muslim officers who opted for the Royal Pakistan Air Force, and ultimately joined the No. 5 Sqn which formed on 15 August 1947 at Peshawar, where he equipped a Hawker Tempest aircraft and did his first solo flight.
+After the Partition of British India, he was amongst the few Muslim officers who opted for the Royal Pakistan Air Force (RPAF), and ultimately joined the No. 5 Sqn which formed on 15 August 1947 at Peshawar, where he equipped a Hawker Tempest aircraft and did his first solo flight.

-On 21 March 1948, an air show in Lahore was organised to help promote the Air Force amongst Pakistanis.
+On 21 March 1948, an air show in Lahore was organised to help promote the RPAF amongst Pakistanis.
 Flight Lieutenants Abdul Naeem Aziz and Abdur Rahim Khan, Flying Officers Masroor Hosain and Fuad Shahid Hussain took part in the formation.
-In the book, PAF Over the Years, Mushaf Ali Mir wrote that in his early days as a Flying Officer, Hussain's mastery of low-level aerobatics became legendary in the Air Force.
-Mir recalled that, "manoeuvring just a few feet above the ground in a Hawker Fury, his propeller wash kicking up dust on the runway, or just missing the tree tops in a graceful 8-point roll, he made it all look like child's play."
+In the book "PAF Over the Years," Mushaf Ali Mir wrote that in his early days as a Flying Officer, Hussain's mastery of low-level aerobatics became legendary in the Air Force.
+He wrote: "manoeuvring just a few feet above the ground in a Hawker Fury, his propeller wash kicking up dust on the runway, or just missing the tree tops in a graceful 8-point roll, he made it all look like child's play."

 At the first Pakistan Day parade in Lahore in 1948, he disguised himself as a mess hall attendant and rushed towards an aircraft, pretending to hijack it in an attempt to impress the founder of Pakistan, Muhammad Ali Jinnah.
 The radio commentator, who was in on the plan, added suspense.
 Hussain acted like a novice pilot, pulling off risky moves and pretended that he was about to crash into the ground several times.
 Near the end of the performance, he flew close to Jinnah, saluting him while he was inverted.